nikelaz/regex-snippets/README.md

 - Found a regex that's incorrect or inconsistent.

 Please [open a pull request](https://github.com/nikelaz/regex-snippets/pulls) and help us make this resource even better.

----

-Thanks for helping build a better regex library for everyone.